Bahasa-bahasa

 One of the key priorities of the Diocese of Manchester is the mission of bringing a “New Hope and the Good News of Jesus Christ through our Catholic faith to all in New Hampshire” by developing strong and consistent Catholic lifelong formation in our parishes, schools, and home schools.

-The Diocese of Manchester is partnering with the Catechetical Institute at Franciscan University to help provide this formation, beginning with Catholic Schools.
-Below are listed a series of workshops designed for all faculty and staff in Catholic Schools.
-Each workshop, led by professors at the university and other experts in the field, is designed to inform, prepare, and help teachers and staff thrive in a Catholic School setting as well as grow in their commitment to Christ and his Church.
+The Diocese of Manchester is partnering with the Catechetical Institute at Franciscan University to help provide this formation for Parishes and Catholic Schools.
+Below are listed three series of workshops.
+The first series is designed for all faculty and staff in Catholic Schools.
+The second series is for all parish staff and volunteers who prefer to learn in English.
+The third is for those who prefer Spanish.
+Each workshop, led by professors at the university and other experts in the field, is designed to inform, prepare, and assist those who take them to better thrive in their parish or Catholic school environment as well as grow in their commitment to Christ and his Church.

 May God bless you in all your efforts to serve your students and families!